 Run some hills!

-Hill training is such a great resource for runners.
+Hill training is such an effective way to become a better runner.
 Whether you’ve got one short hill, a long gradual hill, or a massive incline, running any sort of hill will increase your strength.

 Throw some intentional hill training into your workouts every few weeks.
 Run some hill repeats on the hill down your street, or just plan your route to include a variety of different hills.
 Running at an incline activates different muscles than those we use on flat ground, which strengthens muscles (like the glutes) that are so often forgotten about on our every day runs.